CoolDove/odin-sparrow/README.md

-## This is a lisp made in odin-lang.
+## This is a lisp interpreter made in odin-lang.